Be a part of protecting our local black bears.

 Even after the Bear Protection Ordinance was in place, we continued to find that bears were getting into trash as many residents left their bear resistant carts either unlocked or overstuffed.
 As a result of our continued documentation, City Council mandated that Code Enforcement proactively monitor the alleyways and begin issuing summons immediately.
 The increase in enforcement had an immediate impact and as trash became less available, bears stopped relying on trash as a food source in those parts of town.

-This year Code Enforcement committed to proactive trash enforcement and what a difference this made in cleaning up the alleys and reducing the incidents of bears getting into trash.
+Code Enforcement is committed to proactive trash enforcement and what a difference this made in cleaning up the alleys and reducing the incidents of bears getting into trash.
 As history demonstrates, this is a team effort and the bulk of the responsibility falls on Code Enforcement and the community.
 We have to be the ears and eyes to help ensure that our neighbors are securing their trash and that Code Enforcement is adequately enforcing the law.

 How to report a trash violation: